 The meeting started less-than-promisingly – “But we’ve already got a website….”
 Said the MD, kindly.
 “So I’m not really sure why you’re here”

-SD: “I’ve invited Elliot to talk to us about B2B ecommerce.
+SD: “I’ve invited Paul to talk to us about B2B ecommerce.
 Our website is a brochure site, and we need to *sell* our products online”

 MD: “Fair enough – I suppose this is the way everything is going.
 We use Magento for our retail outlet”

 SD: “Yes, it’s OK for B2C, but our B2B requires so much more… integration”